COS301-SE-2024/WorkWise-Central/docs/demo3/businessDocs/functionalRequirements.md

 - The user must be able to add a new tag to a job from the list of tags in the company.
 - The user must be able to remove a tag from a job.

+#### Priority subsystem
+- The system must allow the user to add a priority to a job.
+- The system must provide default priorities for a company based on the type of company it is .
+- The user must be able to add a new priority to a job from the list of priorities in the company.
+- The user must be able to remove the priority from a job.

 #### View Job Subsystem